Explore PostgreSQL with client tools

 -

-Now that you have connected to the server, and created a database you can execute familiar SQL queries, such as create tables in the database:
+Now that you connected to the server, and created a database you can execute familiar SQL queries, such as create tables in the database:

 CREATE TABLE inventory ( id serial PRIMARY KEY, name VARCHAR(50), quantity INTEGER );